 “Experts divulge the intolerance of Indian upper castes to inter-caste matrimonial/pre-marital relationship of females as the prime causes of honour killings.”

 It’s reported that over 1000 honour killings take place in India due to inter-caste relationship and marriage problems.
 Where both women and men are killed.

 If an inter-caste marriage does get accepted, problems can start post the marriage.

-This is where, the bride especially, if she is from a different caste, will be treated somewhat with prejudice albeit it discreet or indirect.
+This is where, the bride especially, if she is from a different caste, will be treated somewhat with prejudice albeit it being discreet or indirect.